Visiting Washington, DC

 Metro stops: Capitol South or Union Station

 The Capitol Guide Service offers a fifty-minute guided tour Monday through Saturday, except for Thanksgiving Day, Christmas Day, New Year’s Day and Inauguration Day.
 The tour runs every ten minutes beginning with the first tour at 8:50 a.m. and the last tour departing at 3:50 p.m.
 The tour departs from the Capitol Visitors Center and includes a visit to Statuary Hall, the Old Supreme Court Chamber and the Rotunda.
 Visitors are welcome to view the floor debates from the galleries by obtaining passes from my Washington, D.C. office.
+(Please note the Capitol Rotunda will be temporarily closed for maintenance from July 25, 2015-September 8, 2015)

 Library of Congress